ushida500/project1_thegame/README.md

 ###Simple, fun and not so challenging (just to escape from the boring daily commuting or waiting in the doctor's office!)
-Designed for one or two players, this game is about picking the same vegetable images in less than 10 seconds.
+Designed for one or two players, this game is about picking the same images in less than 10 seconds.
 The fastest player will be the winner.
 So almost everybody likes a good, colorful, and fresh veggie.
 Play it!

 #Let's play!
 This is a very simple online game.
 Why?
 Do this...